daigotanaka/daigotanaka.github.io/data-driven-debugging.md

 Such a system can be built with two tablets and a web socket server as shown in Fig. 1.
-Because the cashier-side tablet (Tablet B) needs to process some kind of transaction, it sends Application Programming Interface (API) calls to the API server that reads and writes data to the database.
-The web socket server also uses the same API and database to retrieve information about the mapping of device pairs so it can handle many pairs in different stores.
+Because the cashier-side tablet (Tablet B) needs to process some kind of transaction, it sends Application Programming Interface (API) calls to the API server that reads and writes data to the database.[^tablet] The web socket server also uses the same API and database to retrieve information about the mapping of device pairs so it can handle many pairs in different stores.

 ![web socket system](https://farm8.staticflickr.com/7318/16219713070_e3a3544d54_c.jpg)
 Figure 1: Paired tablets communicating via web socket server with potential